California Workers Comp Settlement Chart: How Much Does Workers’ Comp Pay?

 BY RENE MUNOZ

-In California, there are two primary ways to settle a workers’ compensation case:
+There are two primary ways to settle a workers’ comp case:

 1. Compromise and Release (C&R)